 Financial assets and liabilities at amortized cost are initially recognized at fair value plus or minus transaction costs, respectively, and subsequently carried at amortized cost less any impairment.
-Cash, receivables, accounts payable, due to related parties and short-term loan are recognized at amortized cost.
+Cash, receivables, accounts payable, due to/from related parties and Canada Emergency Business Account are recognized at amortized cost.